 4. In Recommendations digest emails, we send your subscribers when you make a new recommendation.

 Readers can unsubscribe anytime from this digest email, which won’t affect their subscription to your publication.

 Learn more here if you'd like to opt out of being included in this digest.

 Recommended writers will receive an email notification letting them know that you are recommending their publication.

-If you recommend a writer that subscribes to your publication, they’ll receive the email within an hour.
+If you recommend a writer who subscribes to your publication, they’ll receive the email within an hour.

-If the writer isn't subscribed to you, they'll receive the notification at a later time when the recommendation has resulted in some number of new subscribers.
+If the writer isn't subscribed to you, they'll receive the notification later when the recommendation has resulted in some new subscribers.

 Tip: If you write a "Why I recommend" blurb, it'll appear in this email.